Biden’s infrastructure plan aims to turbocharge U.S. shift from fossil fuels

 Boots, who chaired the White House Council on Environmental Quality during the Obama administration, added that in addition to funding demonstration projects, the federal government could leverage its purchasing power to cut the cost of existing technology, including the production of hydrogen fuel by splitting water molecules or capturing carbon from the air or producing sustainable aviation fuel.

-“Those are technologies that are ready to go, they’re just a little too expensive,” he said.
+“Those are technologies that are ready to go; they’re just a little too expensive,” he said.

 Transmission lines also are part of Biden’s plan.
 He would create a Grid Deployment Authority at the Energy Department to speed the use of existing rights of way along roads and railways.
 And he would help create financing tools to spur additional high-priority, high-voltage transmission lines.
 Last week, Sen. Martin Heinrich (D-N.M.) introduced a bill to provide tax credits for transmission lines.